Emu: Systematics

 The emu was long classified, with its closest relatives the cassowaries, in the family Casuariidae, part of the ratite order Struthioniformes.
 An alternate classification was proposed in 2014 by Mitchell et al., based on analysis of mitochondrial DNA.
-This splits off the Casuariidae into their own order, the Casuariformes, and includes only the cassowaries in the family Casuariidae, placing the emus in their own family, Dromaiidae.
+This splits off the Casuariidae into their own order, the Casuariiformes, and includes only the cassowaries in the family Casuariidae, placing the emus in their own family, Dromaiidae.
 The cladogram shown below is from their study.

 Two different Dromaius species were present in Australia at the time of European settlement, and one additional species is known from fossil remains.
 The insular dwarf emus, D. n. baudinianus and D. n. minor, originally present on Kangaroo Island and King Island respectively, both became extinct shortly after the arrival of Europeans.
 D. n. diemenensis, another insular dwarf emu from Tasmania, became extinct around 1865.
 The mainland subspecies, D. n. novaehollandiae, remains common.
 The population of these birds varies from decade to decade, largely being dependent on rainfall; in 2009, it was estimated that there were between 630,000 and 725,000 birds.
 Emus were introduced to Maria Island off Tasmania, and Kangaroo Island off the coast of South Australia, during the 20th century.
 The Maria Island population died out in the mid-1990s.
 The Kangaroo Island birds have successfully established a breeding population.

 In 1912, the Australian ornithologist Gregory M. Mathews recognised three living subspecies of emu, D. n. novaehollandiae (Latham, 1790), D. n. woodwardi Mathews, 1912 and D. n. rothschildi Mathews, 1912.
 The Handbook of the Birds of the World, however, argues that the last two of these subspecies are invalid; natural variations in plumage colour and the nomadic nature of the species make it likely that there is a single race in mainland Australia.
 Examination of the DNA of the King Island emu shows this bird to be closely related to the mainland emu and hence best treated as a subspecies.